Index

 By integration, we get:

-This interest rate is called "instantanenous" since it represents the evolution of the bond's price process for a infinitesimally small period of time .
+This interest rate is called "instantaneous" since it represents the evolution of the bond's price process for an infinitesimally small period of time .

 Moreover, in continuous time we can define:

-The continuously compounended forward interest rate between , denoted by is defined as:
+The continuously compounded forward interest rate between , denoted by is defined as:

 which is the arithmetic average of the instantaneous forward interest rates between .